retro-desert/Encryptor/readme.md

 (Linux)
 *Check if you have a **pip3** installed*

-1.Download files
+**1.** Download files

-2.Check signatures or check hashes
+**2.** Check signatures or check hashes

-3.Open the command line and run the script with the argument --dir or -d and add the path to the folder with which you want to carry out actions
+**3.** Open the command line and run the script with the argument --dir or -d and add the path to the folder with which you want to carry out actions

 Example (windows):